CiscoLearning/devnet-doc-search-frontend/README.md

 First create a `python/search-conf.yaml` file.
 Typically you can just copy the example.
 You won't have access to the actual docs, so the docroot doesn't matter.

+However, if you're building a custom index, you must adjust the last element in the docroot path as well as customize the path\_token so that they are the same.
+For example, if you're indexing a directory, `~/src/git/DocTree`, make the docroot `"https://lds-stg.ccie.cisco.com/static/docs/DocTree"` and the path\_token `DocTree`.

+Copy the directory that holds the generated index from the backend to this directory.
+Best to call the directory `docs-index` so no other config change is required.

 The frontend runs as a Flask/WSGI service.
 Create a Python virtual environment, `pip install -r requirements`, and then you can run `cd python && ./search_web.py` and then connect to <https://127.0.0.1:8080>.
 Note: for the search to work, you must first